MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Background and Related Work

-Reputation systems in decentralized environments have been proposed for various application-specific cases, and as general models in peer-to-peer systems~\cite{walsh_experience_2006,delaviz_sybilres_2012,hendrikx_reputation_2015,bellini_blockchain-based_2020,gurtler_sok_2021, stannat2021achieving}.
-Accordingly, the limitations of these solutions are relatively well-understood.
-Some of these limitations include scalability~\cite{bellini_blockchain-based_2020}, contextual accuracy~\cite{hendrikx_reputation_2015}, partial reliance on trusted-setups~\cite{hendrikx_reputation_2015,bellini_blockchain-based_2020}, vulnerability to certain types of attacks~\cite{cheng_sybilproof_2005,hoffman2009survey,viswanath_exploring_2012,koutrouli_taxonomy_2012,seuken2014work}, and significant privacy trade-offs~\cite{gurtler_sok_2021}.
-However, there is also an identifiable research gap regarding general trade-offs inherent to any reputation systems implemented in decentralized environments.
-We identify only a small number of surveys on reputation solutions in decentralized settings~\cite{hendrikx_reputation_2015,bellini_blockchain-based_2020}, with only limited comparative trade-off analysis~\cite{gurtler_sok_2021}.
-The absence of engineering research on reputation in the context of tokenomics and DAOs is characterized by the general deficit of academic research in this area~\cite{el_faqir_overview_2020}.
+However, there is an identifiable research gap regarding the general trade-offs inherent to any reputation system implemented in decentralized environments.
+We are able to identify only a small number of surveys on reputation solutions in decentralized settings~\cite{hendrikx_reputation_2015,bellini_blockchain-based_2020}, with limited comparative trade-off analysis~\cite{gurtler_sok_2021}.
+The absence of engineering research on reputation in the context of tokenomics and DAOs can be attributed to the novelty of these problems~\cite{el_faqir_overview_2020}, which have only recently gained attention in the academic and engineering communities.